 But as bad as the Beach Boys had it, an even bigger pop icon would receive notoriety by getting sucked into the Manson vortex.

 Vaughn Meader, a standup comedian with a perfect ear for mimicry, happened to look a little like President John F. Kennedy.
 So, in 1961, when JFK assumed the Oval Office, Meader was in the right place, with the right look, with the right act at the right time.
-His album, The First Family, was an immediate hit, a multi-platinum Grammy-winning album, and a personal favorite of JFK himself.
+His album, The First Family, was an immediate hit, a multi-platinum Grammy winner, and a personal favorite of JFK himself.

 On November 22, 1963, Meader woke up really late in the afternoon, and had to hustle to make it to his next performance.
 On the way, the cab driver asked, “Did you hear that President Kennedy was assassinated?”